 Always optimize your content before it goes live.
 This means you want to develop your content and then optimize it.
 Optimizing your content will maximize the visibility and get your content ready for the big leagues (Otherwise known as the SERPs).
 This means your content will be ready as soon as it’s published to the world.

 Once your content goes live, be sure to have a good distribution strategy already in place.
 You want to get the content in front of as many people from your target audience as you possibly can.
-This will encourage social shares, other forms of engagement and even backlinks to your material.
+This will encourage social shares, other forms of engagement, and even backlinks to your material.
 Again back to Titles and Meta Descriptions, write them so all of the Paul the Plumber types want to click them.

 4. Measure The Contents Performance (Science)

 Even before you publish your content, you already know how you want it to perform.
-You also know why you developed this piece of content to begin with.
-You know the Persona the piece of content was made for, you also know where at in the journey this particular piece of content was meant to serve.
+You also know why you developed this piece of content, to begin with.
+You know the Persona the piece of content was made for, you also know where in the journey this particular piece of content was meant to serve.
 Since you know all of this information about your content and the job you expect from it.
 It’s time to use metrics and see if this particular piece of content is performing up to expectations.
-Is this piece of content helping your brand reach the content goals that you have already set in place.
+Is this piece of content helping your brand reach the content goals that you have already set in place?

 5. Learn From The Content (Art & Science)

 Now that you know how your content is performing, it’s time to learn why it’s performing the way it is.
 Is your sentence structure too long?
-Did you use too many words in the overall pice of content?
+Did you use too many words in the overall piece of content?
 Is your content too short?
-Are your sentences too short.
+Are your sentences too short?
 These are things to look at and start to make changes to or make notes for the future.
-When you first wrote your content did the keywords flow well with the rest of the content or does it sound like they are just shoved into the content from time to time making no sense.
+When you first wrote your content did the keywords flow well with the rest of the content or does it sound like they are just shoved into the content from time to time making no sense?
 There is the other side of things, did you not use your keyword or LSIs, a fancy way of saying synonyms, for the keyword enough throughout your content.

-Now Look at all of the other pieces of content, including images, videos or if you didn’t include any at all.
+Now Look at all of the other pieces of content, including images, videos, or if you didn’t include any at all.
 If you did include these items, record the number of times your images were clicked, the times your video was watched and things like did people click on your internal and external links.
 If people did click on your external links, did they ever return to your website?
 Learn from every ounce of the analytics you can and make the appropriate changes.

 6. Change The Content (Science)

 Start out by doing something very simple.
 Since you know who you are talking to and you know what part of the journey you were trying to reach.
 Change up your sentence structure and see if you get a different response.
-It’s the little changes like this that can make the big difference.
-Also you might not have been detailed enough, so while you change up the sentence structure you should also write more detailed.
+It’s the little changes like this that can make a big difference.
+Also, you might not have been detailed enough, so while you change up the sentence structure you should also write more detailed.
 Some things are harder to understand and at the same time, to keep an audience’s attention, detail does it every time.